Yeqzids/Yeqzids.GitHub.io/index.md

 <img style="float: left;" src="imgs/2i-ztf.png" width="150">

 As the second anniversary of the discovery of 'Oumuamua was approaching, Ukrainian astronomer Gennadiy Borisov found the second interstellar object, and this time -- unlike 'Oumuamua -- it is an unambiguous comet.
-Unlike the faint 'Oumuamua, comet 2I/Borisov was quite bright, and will be visible for many months to come.
-Here we take another direction in time and search for pre-discovery detections of 2I.
+We look back in time and search for pre-discovery detections of 2I.
 We found not one -- not two -- but pre-discovery detections over six different epochs, with the earliest being almost 9 months before the discovery of 2I!
 These detections allow us to say something about the composition of 2I.

 [Ye, Kelley, Bolin et al., AJ in press](https://arxiv.org/abs/1911.05902)